bahlolab/bioinfotools/GATK/resource_bundle.md

   - b37: not included;
   - hg19: included;

-* It's suggested to use the extended version of b37 which includes decoy sequences.
+* It's suggested to use the extended "decoy" version of b37 which includes human herpesvirus sequence and a decoy sequence derived from HuRef (Craig Venter genome), humen BAC and Fosmid clones, and NA12878 (named "hs37d5").
+It also has the pseudo-autosomal regions (PAR) of chromosome Y masked out (replaced with "N") so that the respective regions in chromosome X may be treated as diploid.
+In summary:
   - used by the 1KG in Phase II;
-  - provides better results;
+  - provides better results due to the PAR masking and the addition of the decoy sequences;
   - supported by GATK and IGV;
   - compatible with all the annotations (dbSNP etc.) that are reported using the "b37" conventions.

 **References**